Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: Spin textures and quantized Berry phases of the zero-energy edge flat bands in the two-dimensional model

-Since the Hamiltonian has the sub-chiral symmetry, the zero-energy states on the boundary must be the eigenstates of the sub-chiral symmetry operator.
-This fact can be simply inferred by noting that if $|\Psi\rangle$ is the eigenvector of a zero-energy state, i.e., $H|\Psi\rangle=0$, then as
+\end{widetext} Since the Hamiltonian has the sub-chiral symmetry, the zero-energy states on the boundary must be the eigenstates of the sub-chiral symmetry operator.
+This fact can simply be inferred by noting that if $|\Psi\rangle$ is the eigen wave function of a zero-energy state, i.e., $H|\Psi\rangle=0$, then as

 and $\mathcal{C}(k_{y})$ is an on-site operator for a given $k_{y}$ (the good quantum number $k_{y}$ can be treated as a parameter when considering the boundary states on the $x$-normal edges), $\mathcal{C}(k_{y})|\Psi\rangle$ must be equal to $|\Psi\rangle$ up to a phase factor.
 On the other hand, since $\mathcal{C}(k_{y})^{2}=1$, one obtains